Department of Labor Logo United States Department of Labor

 derived by deflating nominal sales or values of production using price indexes.
 Industry output measures

-are constructed primarily using data from the economic censuses and annual surveys of the U.S. Census
+are constructed primarily using U.S. Census Bureau data from the economic censuses and annual

-Bureau and U.S. Department of Commerce, together with information on price changes from BLS.
+revenues and prices, together with information on price changes from BLS.

-Labor Hours: Labor hours are measured as annual hours worked by all employed persons in an
+Labor Hours: Labor hours are measured as annual hours worked by all workers in an industry.
+All

-unpaid family workers, and ratios of hours worked to hours paid based on data from both the CPS and
+concept using ratios of hours worked to hours paid based on data from the National Compensation

-the National Compensation Survey (NCS).
+unpaid family workers are directly from the CPS.
 For some industries, employment and hours data are

 supplemented or further disaggregated using data from the BLS Quarterly Census of Employment and